okta/okta-oidc-js/packages/okta-react/README.md

 - These functions were asynchronous (because the retrieval layer underneath them can be asynchronous) which made avoiding race conditions in renders/re-renders tricky.
 - Recognizing when authentication had yet to be decided versus when it had been decided and was not authenticated was an unclear difference between `null`, `true`, and `false`.

-To resolve these the `auth` object holds the authentication information and provides it synchronously (following the first async determination) as an `authState` object.
+To resolve these the `authService` object holds the authentication information and provides it synchronously (following the first async determination) as an `authState` object.
 While waiting on that first determination, the `authState` object has an explicit `.isPending` property.
-When the authentication updates the `auth` object will emit an `authStateChange` event with the new `authState` object.
+When the authentication updates the `authService` object will emit an `authStateChange` event with the new `authState` object.

 Any component that was using `withAuth()` to get the `auth` object and called the properties above has two options to migrate to the new SDK:
 1. Replace the use of `withAuth()` with `withOktaAuth()`, and replace any of these asynchronous calls to the `auth` methods with the values of the related `authState` properties. (this should reduce the coding effort within your components).  **OR**
-2. Remove the use of `withAuth()` and instead use the `useAuth()` React Hook from `OktaContext` to get an `authState` object.
+2. Remove the use of `withAuth()` and instead use the `useOktaAuth()` React Hook to get the `authService` and `authState` objects.

 Either of these options needs to be inside a `<Security>` (or `<RouterSecurity>`) component to provide the necessary context.

-If you need access to the `auth` instance directly, it is provided by `withOktaAuth()` as a prop or is available via the `useAuth()` React Hook from `OktaContext`.
-You can inspect the provided `<ImplicitCallback>` component to see an example of the use of the `auth` instance.
+If you need access to the `authService` instance directly, it is provided by `withOktaAuth()` as a prop or is available via the `useOktaAuth()` React Hook.
+You can inspect the provided `<LoginCallback>` component to see an example of the use of the `authService` instance.

 #### Updating your ImplicitCallback component

 - If you were using the provided ImplicitCallback component, you can replace it with `LoginCallback`
 - If you were using a modified version of the provided ImplicitCallback component, you will need to examine the new version to see the changes.
 It may be easier to start with a copy of the new LoginCallback component and copy your changes to it.
-If you want to use a class-based version of LoginCallback, wrap the component in the [withOktaAuth][] HOC to have the `auth` and `authState` properties passed as props.
+If you want to use a class-based version of LoginCallback, wrap the component in the [withOktaAuth][] HOC to have the `authService` and `authState` properties passed as props.
 - If you had your own component that handled the redirect-back-to-the-application after authentication, you should examine the new LoginCallback component as well as the notes in this migration section about the changes to `.isAuthenticated()`, `.getAccessToken()`, and `.getIdToken()`.

 ## Contributing